-Students with 3 absences will be counseled.
-Students are allowed 5 absences during fall semester.
-After the 5 absence, the student will be dropped from the program, regardless of the student's grade.
+Students are allowed 5 absences during the Spring semester.
+A student with 3 absences will be counseled.
+A student will be dropped from the program after exceeding 5 absences, regardless of the student's grade.
 Policies regarding absences coincide with those established for South Plains College as outlined in the SPC General Catalog.

-It is extremely important that students arrive for class on time.
+It is extremely important that students arrive for class and lab ON TIME.
 Tardiness disrupts the instructor and the other students.
 Students who chronically arrive late will be counseled.
 The student should be prepared for class at the scheduled class start time.
-3 tardies will equal 1 absence.
+3 tardies will equal one absence.